belovedpearl/Line-Match_PP3/README.md

 ### GitHub Pages

-* The project was deployed via Github Pages.
+* The project was deployed using heroku.

-The following illustrate the steps I took to deplay my website;
+The following illustrate the steps I took to deploy my website;

-  * Go to the repository for [historic center quiz](https://github.com/belovedpearl/Historic_Center_Quiz_PP2).
-  * Click on the "Settings" tab, locate the **"Pages"** tab and click it.
-  * In the **"Build and Deployment"** section there is a **"Branch Heading"**.
-Select to deploy from **"main"** branch in the dropdown option.
-  * Click on **save**
-  * A few minutes later, after refreshing the page, there will automatically be an update containing the **"live site link"**.

-The live link can be found [here](https://belovedpearl.github.io/Historic_Center_Quiz_PP2/).
+Fork or clone this repository in the following steps:
 ### How to Fork

-  By forking a repository, you make a copy of a repository without affecting the original repository.
-You can fork this repository using the following steps.

-  * Login to GitHub and locate the [GitHub Repository](https://github.com/belovedpearl/Historic_Center_Quiz_PP2).
+  * Login to GitHub and locate the [GitHub Repository](https://github.com/belovedpearl/Line-Match_PP3).

   * At the top of the repository just above the **"Settings"** button on the menu, locate the **"Fork"** button.

   * Once **clicked**, you should have a copy of the original repository in your own account.

+### To deploy

+  * Create a new Heroku app.
+  * Set the build packs to Python and NodeJs in exact order.
+  * Link the Heroku app to the repository.
+  * Click on **Deploy**
+  * A few minutes later, after refreshing the page, there will automatically be an update containing the **"live site link"**.

+The live link can be found [here](https://belovedpearl.github.io/Historic_Center_Quiz_PP2/).

 ---